thenewdarling/CurseOfStrahd/Session Recaps/2021-08-08 Session 8 - Begin Day 9.md

 We have a toast to Rose's memory, and Ireena finds them and asks what's going on.
 Magda tells them about the vision of Rose.
 Ireena is troubled by this.
 We don't tell her we know where the bones of St Andreal are yet -- we're going to go to Lady Watcher's first.

-**10pm** -- we arrive at the Watchers' Manor.
+**10pm** -- we arrive at the [[Watchers]]' Manor.
 Magda takes the opportunity to rub the invite in the tiefling guard's face this time, who refuses to look at her.

 The manor is grand, with marble pillars and red carpets.
 They are led to Lady Watcher's study -- a grand room with a mirror wall.
 Magda attempts to hide in the group so it's not as visible that she has no reflection, but Lady Watcher spots it.